 Head of research / Podcast producer at experimentQ

 At experimentQ we are on the mission to make lifelong learning a social standard, by building tools and services that will help people organize and validate daily learning experiences.
 Before we write any line of code and design a tool for learning documentation and analysis, we need to build a better understanding of learning communities all over the world.
-Thus, we left everything behind - jobs, flat, comfort zone - and, on February 28th launched a research show on how humans learn, all around the world.
+Thus, we launched a research podcast about how humans learn.

 *Gratitude @ana_notes for building this adventure together.